 The HelloFresh recipe cards were also quite similar.
 The front of the card included the brand logo, the recipe name, a large colorful photo, prep and cook times, calories per serving, a horizontal list of all ingredients included in the recipe bag, with accompanying small photos, and a “Hello” section focusing on a particular ingredient.
 The back of the recipe card included a section explaining a particular instruction, a “bust out” list of household supplies and ingredients that you will need, such as a baking sheet and salt, accompanying photos for each instruction, and social media and customer service information.

 EveryPlate offerings were basic with meats, vegetables, and family options.
-Dietary needs do not seem to be a big focus with the EveryPlate model; rather, the company focuses on affordable meals that can be made in six steps or less.
+Dietary needs do not seem to be a big focus with the EveryPlate model; rather, the company focuses on affordable meals that can be made in six steps.
 However, consumers may see gluten-free or vegetarian recipes included each week.

 HelloFresh offers a wider variety of meals, but the company does not consider itself a menu platform for specific dietary needs.
 For example, the company does have several vegetarian meals each week and gluten-free foods, but it does not cater to gluten-free diets.
 HelloFresh leaves it up to the consumer to decipher what meals may appeal to the user.